johanhellsvik/introduction-to-pdc/PITCHME.md

 ## Compilers and libraries on Beskow

-- PrgEnv module
 - PrgEnv-cray, PrgEnv-Intel (Intel), PrgEnv-gnu (GNU)
   - By default **PrgEnv-cray** is loaded
   - Swap it by using command...
     ```
     $ module swap PrgEnv-cray PrgEnv-other
     ```
-- Always use the wrappers
+- Always use the wrappers for compiling

   - cc (C code), CC (C++), ftn (FORTRAN)